 In 1977, GM Design vice president Bill Mitchell reached the age of 65 and followed his legendary predecessor, Harley Earl, into mandatory retirement.
 Although he never enjoyed the power that Earl once commanded, Mitchell was a formidable presence within General Motors.
 Sharp-tongued and stubborn, Mitchell feared no one, and his ferocious temper was as well-honed as his design skills.
 He was not always easy to get along with, but he upheld the styling leadership that Harley Earl had established back in the 1930s.
 Mitchell’s leadership played no small part in maintaining GM’s remarkable U.S. market share, which in the year of his retirement was close to 50%.

-Having been hand-picked by Bill Mitchell was not necessarily to Jordan’s advantage, either.
+Having been hand-picked by Bill Mitchell was not necessarily to Jordan’s advantage either.
 For all Mitchell’s brilliance, he had many faults.
-Dave Holls and Michael Lamm describe him as a heavy drinker, and stylists Stan Wilen and Jerry Hirshberg (later head of design for Nissan), both Jewish, say Mitchell was a font of racial epithets; Mitchell’s former secretary added that she would have had grounds for a whole raft of sexual harassment suits.
+He was a heavy drinker and stylists Stan Wilen and Jerry Hirshberg (later head of design for Nissan), both Jewish, say Mitchell was a font of racial epithets; Mitchell’s former secretary added that she would have had grounds for a whole raft of sexual harassment suits.
 The corporation tolerated Mitchell’s behavior, albeit reluctantly, because of his obvious value to the company, but they wanted his successor to be more politic.

 In July 1977, the selection committee bypassed Chuck Jordan and named Irv Rybicki as the new design VP.
 Rybicki had been Mitchell’s chief assistant, with stints in the studios of every automotive division except Buick.
-According to Wilen, Jordan was widely acknowledged as the better designer, but Rybicki was far more congenial: even-tempered, fair, objective, flexible.
-Rybicki was a team player, and by his own account, he got along very well with GM president Pete Estes and chairman Tom Murphy.
+Both Rybicki and Jordan were clearly very skilled, but Rybicki was by far the more congenial of the two: even-tempered, fair, objective, flexible.
+Rybicki was a team player and by his own account got along very well with GM president Pete Estes and chairman Tom Murphy.
 In personality, he was the antithesis of Bill Mitchell.

 BUICK MAKES A MOVE